uwspstar/FullStack/AWS-Certification/Quiz-Practice/ES3.md

 - Server access logging provides detailed records for the requests that are made to a bucket.
 Server access logs are useful for many applications.
 For example, access log information can be useful in security and access audits.

-For details on logging for S3, refer documentation here.
 - System metadata:
 ```
 Metadata such as object creation date is system controlled where only Amazon S3 can modify the value.